-The period of time prior to the member's enrollment, during which a member is eligible for covered services. timeframe is from the effective date of eligibility to the day a member is enrolled with a Contractor.
+The period of time prior to the member's enrollment, during which a member is eligible for covered services.
+The timeframe is from the effective date of eligibility to the day a member is enrolled with a Contractor.
 Refer to 9 A.A.C.
 22 Article 1.
+If a member made eligible via the Hospital Presumptive Eligibility (HPE) program is subsequently determined eligible for AHCCCS via the full application process, prior period coverage for the member will also be covered by AHCCCS fee for service and the member will be enrolled with the Contractor only on a prospective basis.